jonathan-fielding/yalealarmsystem/README.md

 ## Usage

-### getSessionCookie
+### getAccessToken

-`getSessionCookie` will retrieve a token to use for the API, it takes two arguments, your username and password used to login to the App of your alarm system.
+`getAccessToken` will retrieve a token to use for the API, it takes two arguments, your username and password used to login to the App of your alarm system.

 ```
-getSessionCookie('username', 'password');
+getAccessToken('username', 'password');
 ```

 ### getStatus